 Experienced servant leadership.
 One thing we were always scrambling to find in the church plant were people who had any experience leading within the church.
-It’s been refreshing to be back in an established church with leaders from multiple generations.
-Some of our lay leaders have more experience serving in the church than I have spent in my entire adult life.
-It should be noted we don’t always make the best use of this experience – which is one aspect of church revitalization – but, established churches often have good, capable leaders willing to help.
+It was refreshing to be in an established church with leaders from multiple generations.
+Some of our lay leaders had more experience serving in the church than I had spent in my entire adult life.
+It should be noted we didn’t always make the best use of this experience – which is one aspect of church revitalization – but established churches often have good, capable leaders willing to help.

 Intergenerational.
-This happens some in a church plant – we had it some – but, it can happen more naturally in an established church.
+This happens some in a church plant, but it seemed to happen more naturally in an established church.
 This is one area where the church must be intentional.
-It won’t simply happen, but we already had lots of seniors when we arrived.
-Since then we have found younger generations don’t shy away from a church because older generations are there.
+It won’t simply happen, but we already had lots of seniors when we arrived at the last established church.
+We quickly found that younger generations don’t shy away from a church because older generations are there.
 In fact, they like it.
 They want programs and ministries geared to their specific needs, but they love the intergenerational church.
-I tell our seniors – remember, grandparents are cool!
+I used to tell our seniors – remember, grandparents are cool!

 Community influence.
 Granted, the church may not be utilizing their influence to its potential, but if a church has been in the community for an extended period of time there are connections and built-up influence which can be leveraged to help the church grow.
-It’s been amazing to me the credibility with community leaders I found as a pastor of an established church, simply because our church has been here 100 plus years.
+It was amazing to me the credibility with community leaders I found as a pastor of an established church, simply because our church had been there 100 plus years.

 Restoration joy.
 There is something special about seeing new life in an older church.
-I’ve had the experience of seeing new growth in a church plant – twice.
+I had the experience of seeing new growth in a church plant – twice.
 It’s awesome.
-But, seeing the established church thrive again – regaining momentum, restoring hope and potential to a church – there’s no way to describe the joy of knowing God allowed you a unique privilege of being a part of something special.
+But seeing an established church thrive again – regaining momentum, restoring hope and potential to a church – there’s no way to describe the joy of knowing God allowed you a unique privilege of being a part of something that special.